-Georgia will utilize a minimum N of 15 for all students and each subgroup of students for an indicator to be included in reporting and scoring for accountability purposes.
+Georgia will utilize a minimum N of 15 for all students and each subgroup of students at the end of the sentence for an indicator to be included in reporting and scoring for accountability purposes.
+Participation rates will be reported with a minimum N size of 15 for transparency, but a minimum N of 40 is required for achievement scores to be adjusted due to insufficient participation rates.